sap-tutorials/Tutorials/tutorials/abap-environment-rap-generator/abap-environment-rap-generator.md

   - How to generate the artifacts you need to create a RAP business service.
 (RAP is the ABAP RESTful Application Programming Model)
   - You can then implement your business logic much more quickly than if you had to create each artifact by hand

-Throughout this tutorial, object names may include a suffix or group number, such as `XXX`.
+Throughout this tutorial, object names may include a suffix or group number, such as `####`.
 Always replace this with your own group number or initials.

 For more information, see the links at the end of this tutorial.